lemonsoda174/Net/README.md

-### ST-problem baselines
+# ST-problem baselines

-Here, we reimplemented a number of different models for a problem related to Spatial Transcriptomics (ST)
+Here, we reimplemented a number of different models for a task related to Spatial Transcriptomics (ST) - predicting gene expression from Whole Slide Images (WSIs)

 Models implemented so far:
 * ST-Net